Webcomic: Demon Thesis

 - Fanfare: Every time you win a fight (barring the tutorial), Canadian anthem will play, with Canadian flag.
 Sam, Alain and even Clady salute.
 Val on other hand seems to wave American flags, resulting in a glare from Clady.
 When some of the characters has to be fought, the poses change appropiately.

-- Fish Out of Temporal Water: Deveneur was an adult during the French & Indian War who went into a kind of magical stasis after it.
+- Fish out of Temporal Water: Deveneur was an adult during the French and Indian War who went into a kind of magical stasis after it.
 Naturally, that doesn't seem to affect him getting around in the 21st century in the slightest.

 - Foreign Exchange Student: Both Val and Clady, Val is American and Clady is Danish, attending a Canadian school.

 - Gameplay and Story Integration: Done pretty well throughout, but especially in the last fight with Deveneur, in which it is pretty much a given that you'll throw out more spells than you've ever used before in a single fight, due to the way the arena is set up.
 After the battle, this is tied into the narrative justification for Mesmerus' entering the world.

 - Giving Up On Logic: The following conversation happens after Clady notices that the foil she gave Sam before a battle has morphed into an easier to wield broadsword:Clady: Sam, where'd you get that sword?

 Sam: Uh... you gave it to me?